islam-mamedov/islam-mamedov/README.md

 I am a Computer Science graduate from **Swinburne University of Technology Sarawak**, with a double major in **Artificial Intelligence and Cybersecurity**.

-I enjoy building complete systems rather than isolated model demonstrations.
-My work combines LLMs, retrieval, computer vision, backend services, databases, evaluation, testing, and usable interfaces.
+I build complete AI applications that combine LLMs, retrieval, computer vision, backend services, databases, evaluation, testing, and user-facing interfaces.

-I am currently open to graduate opportunities in **AI Engineering, LLM Engineering, Machine Learning, and Software Engineering**.
+I am open to graduate opportunities in **AI Engineering, LLM Engineering, Machine Learning, and Software Engineering**.

 ---